Hedgerows

 Note: Costs shown in USD; these are estimates and can vary significantly by region due to local labor costs, material availability, currency exchange rates, and shipping expenses.
 Multiply by local labor and material cost indices for your region.
 Prices are for material and establishment labour, not subsequent maintenance which is often integrated into farm work.

-Most Spend: Most agricultural operations fall within a total establishment range of $3,200 – $6,200 per linear mile, excluding land opportunity costs.
-This assumes a standard 10–15 foot wide hedgerow with moderate plant density.
+Most Spend: Most agricultural operations fall within a total establishment range of $3,350 to $6,450 per linear mile, excluding land opportunity costs.
+This range assumes a standard 10–15 foot wide hedgerow with moderate plant density, representing the typical investment profile for farms achieving a balance between bulk material purchasing and efficient labor deployment.

 Sources behind this view